 For information about how to set up a Security Management policy for Webroot, refer to Create a Security Management policy.

-IMPORTANT We strongly recommend that you discontinue use of the Webroot Endpoint Security Integration in the current UI if you have not yet transitioned to the updated functionality in the New UI.
-Doing so as soon as possible will ensure that you do not face complications when the current UI framework is removed.
+IMPORTANT We strongly recommend that you discontinue use of the Webroot Endpoint Security Integration in the legacy UI if you have not yet transitioned to the updated functionality in the New UI.
+Doing so as soon as possible will ensure that you do not face complications when the legacy UI framework is removed.

 In the New UI, the extension-based Webroot integration from the ComStore is no longer necessary.
 In its place are powerful new features now built into the web interface, such as: